 Jacqueline Nguyen, MD: Saigon, Vietnam – May 2014

 In May 2014, third-year chief resident, Dr. Jacqueline Nguyen traveled to Saigon, Vietnam to work alongside World Wide Orphans at the Linh Xuan Orphanage.
 This orphanage houses about 150 HIV positive children who have been abandoned with ages ranging from newborns to 18 years of age.
 Dr. Nguyen worked with the medical team in providing care as well as developing learning modules about contraception, sexually transmitted diseases, drugs, building self-esteem for the older children and dental hygiene, hand washing and health and fitness for the younger kids, which has been implemented into the future curriculum.
-Looking back on the experience, Dr. Nguyen is grateful and appreciative to The Ohio State University Department of Family Medicine's Urban Track for this eye opening international experience which has helped to shaped the way she practices medicine today.
+Looking back on the experience, Dr. Nguyen is grateful and appreciative to The Ohio State University Department of Family and Community Medicine's Urban Track for this eye opening international experience which has helped to shaped the way she practices medicine today.

 Belmund Catague, MD: Quito, Ecuador – February 2013

 In February 2013, Dr. Catague spent four weeks completing a reproductive health rotation in Quito, Ecuador.
 Dr. Catague participated in patient care in a multitude of settings including a very busy public maternity hospital, a family medicine clinic and a hematology and oncology inpatient service.
 He was able to practice his Spanish language skills as well as broaden his viewpoint on medicine in another cultural and institutional settings.